Army of Central Lithuania: Military operations

-After the seizure of Vilnius, the Supreme Commander of the Army of Central Lithuania, General Żeligowski, ordered the troops to advance to the line: Trakai-Kraso (in Polish) (?)-Rykantai and Bendoriai-Riešė-Paraudondvariai.
+After the occupation of Vilnius, the Supreme Commander of the Army of Central Lithuania, General Żeligowski, ordered the troops to advance to the line: Trakai-Kraso (in Polish) (?)-Rykantai and Bendoriai-Riešė-Paraudondvariai.

 Until 29 November 1920, when the Kaunas Armistice was concluded, Central Lithuania was in the state of an undeclared war with the Republic of Lithuania.

 1st Central Lithuanian Army Corps

 During the fighting, the Army of Central Lithuania was reorganized and on 16 October 1920, the 1st Central Lithuanian Army Corps was created.
 The corps commander was General Jan Rządkowski, the commander of the 1st Lithuanian-Belarusian Division.